 In addition to industry-standard security features, the Mastercard version of this credit card comes with identity theft protection.
 If you enroll in the service, it will alert you to potential identity theft by searching the internet for any suspicious use of your personal details, monitoring your financial transactions, and even keeping tabs on URLs and domain names of your choice.

 The Navy Federal Platinum Credit Card stands out for better-than-average fees.
-There is no foreign transaction fee or annual fee, and it has a relatively low late fee and cash advance APR compared to competing cards.
-The only cash advance fee is an ATM fee (outside of Navy Federal ATMs) of 50 cents to $1, depending on location.
+There is no foreign transaction fee or annual fee, and it has relatively low late and returned-payment fees.
+The penalty APR and cash advance APR are also small compared to competing cards.
+To boot, the only cash advance fee is an ATM fee (outside of Navy Federal ATMs) of 50 cents to $1, depending on location.